dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 as conditional `<template>` elements.
 Like before, an invisible placeholder is added to the tree regardless of the condition being true or false.
 Instead of a template node, the HTML will have an empty clone of the element annotated with the condition.
-When the condition is true, the actual element it self is added (with the template attribute removed).
+When the condition is true, the actual element itself is added (with the template attribute removed).
 For instance, the following shows the rendered tree when the condition is true in the example above: